List of The Godfather characters: Virgil Sollozzo

-Virgil "The Turk" Sollozzo is a fictional character in Mario Puzo's novel The Godfather.
-He is portrayed by Al Lettieri in the film adaptation of the same name.
+Virgil "The Turk" Sollozzo is a drug kingpin who sided with Tattaglia mafia family.
+He appears in Mario Puzo's novel The Godfather and is portrayed by Al Lettieri in the film adaptation of the same title.

 In 1945, heroin kingpin Virgil Sollozzo asks Vito to invest in his operation.
 Sollozzo is backed by the rival Tattaglia family, and wants Vito's political influence and legal protection.
 Vito declines, believing the politicians and judges on his payroll would turn against him if he engaged in drug trafficking.
 During the meeting, Sonny expresses interest in the deal.
 After the meeting, Vito castigates his son for letting an outsider know what he was thinking.
 During Christmas, as Vito crosses a street to buy oranges from a vendor, Sollozzo's hitmen emerge with guns drawn.
 Vito runs for his Cadillac, but is shot five times.
 Fredo, who had been accompanying Vito, drops his gun and is unable to return fire as the assassins escape.

 Vito survives, and Sollozzo makes a second assassination attempt at the hospital.
 Mark McCluskey—a corrupt police captain on Sollozzo's payroll—has removed Vito's bodyguards, leaving him unprotected.
 However, Michael arrives moments before the imminent attack.
 Realizing his father is in danger, Michael and a nurse move Vito to another room.
-Michael affirms his loyalty at Vito's bedside.
+Michael affirms his loyalty to his father at Vito's bedside.

 While Vito recovers, Sonny serves as acting head of the family.
 Michael, knowing his father will never be safe while Sollozzo lives, convinces Sonny that he can murder Sollozzo and McCluskey.
-Michael kills both men and is smuggled to Sicily under the protection of Vito's friend and business partner Don Tommasino.
+Michael kills both men in a Bronx restaurant—where Sollozzo promises McCluskey the veal is "the best in town"—and is smuggled to Sicily under the protection of Vito's friend and business partner Don Tommasino.
 The deaths of Sollozzo and McCluskey ignite a war between the Corleone and the Tattaglia families, with the other New York families backing the latter.
 After Sonny is killed by Barzini's men, Vito resumes control and brokers a peace accord among the families, during which he realizes that Barzini masterminded the attempt on his life and Sonny's murder.